Ricki Kgositau

-Tshepo Ricki Kgositau-Kanzaa, is trans-rights activist from Botswana who lives in South Africa.
+Tshepo Ricki Kgositau-Kanzaa is a trans-rights activist from Botswana who lives in South Africa.

 In 2017, she was the first trans women to have her preferred gender identity legally recognised in Botswana.

 Personal life

 Kgositau identified as a woman from a young age.
 In 2011, she requested to have her gender identity correctly noted as female on her Omang (English: National Identify Card) by the Civil and National Registration Office, but they were unable to make the change.

 In 2017, the Botswana High Court ordered the government to recognise her gender identify as a woman, making her the first trans women to have her preferred gender identity legally recognised in Botswana.